 Authorizations Given to The University of Montana:

-I understand that I may cancel these authorizations by contacting the Financial Aid Office in writing at any time.
+- I understand that I may cancel or change these authorizations by contacting the Financial Aid Office in writing at any time.
 I also understand that I am responsible for payment of any outstanding university charges before my financial aid will be released.

 - I understand my signature on the Summer Financial Aid Application certifies my acceptance of these authorizations and responsibilities.